Date of Degree

 Copyright 2011 Bingxuan Wang

 Wang, Bingxuan.
-"Mechanistic studies of the toxicities of the aryl hydrocarbon receptor agonist PCB126." dissertation, University of Iowa, 2011.
+"Mechanistic studies of the toxicities of the aryl hydrocarbon receptor agonist PCB126."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.